yawnyoung/exploration_baxter/README.md

 # exploration_baxter
-This is a repository for thesis project
+This is a repository for exploration system